bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Murch: 00:11:46

-Right, so you would label your transaction as V3 and then your node would only permit a single child up to a thousand Vbytes I think.
+Right, so you would label your transaction as v3 and then your node would only permit a single child up to a thousand vbytes I think.

 Greg: 00:11:56